ytsaurus/ytsaurus/yt/docs/en/_includes/faq/_includes/faq-mapreduce.md

 ------
 #### **Q: A running operation generates warning "Operation has jobs that use less than F% of requested tmpfs size".
 What does it mean?** { #unusedtmpfsspace }

-**A:** You request a tmpfs for jobs in the specification (you can view the warning attributes to find out which specific jobs) but are not using the entire file system (apart from certain thresholds)??. tmpfs size is included into the memory limit, which means that a job requests a lot of memory but does not use it in the end.
+**A:** You request a tmpfs for jobs in the specification (you can view the warning attributes to find out which specific jobs) but are not using the entire file system (apart from certain thresholds). tmpfs size is included into the memory limit, which means that a job requests a lot of memory but does not use it in the end.
 First, this reduces actual memory utilization in your cluster.
 Second, large tmpfs requests may slow down job scheduling since it is much more likely that the cluster will have a slot with 1 GB of memory than one with 15 GB.
 You should order as much tmpfs as your jobs actually need.
 You can review warning attributes or look at the [statistic](../../../user-guide/problems/jobstatistics.md) for `user_job/tmpfs_size` to find out about actual use of tmpfs by jobs.

 ------
 #### **Q: When I lunch an operation, I get error "No online node can satisfy the resource demand".
 What do I do?**